Today we are continuing the series published last week dedicated to saving subdividers from possible property disaster.

 6. Confirm the results of your research

-Although Council and other sources can provide lots of free information for property investors, Craig cautions his clients to double-check with their town planner about any information they receive—because it may not be correct.
+Although Council and other sources can provide lots of free information for property investors, be mindful to double-check with your town planner about any information they receive—because it may not be correct.

-Council often gives black-and-white answers, but your town planner should be aware of any grey areas,” Craig said.
+Council often gives black-and-white answers, but your town planner should be aware of any grey areas.

 In one case, the property investor was already locked into an unconditional contract when he found out that he couldn’t subdivide without getting permission from adjacent property owners to dig up their land and place storm water and sewer lines.